-Sometimes a store’s most important role is to focus on the experience after someone has already bought their product.
+Sometimes a store’s most important role is the post-purchase experience.

 Having pioneered the notion of the brand environment, Apple has taken customer service to an unprecedented level.
 This explains why they arguably have some of the most loyal customers around.